Learning on manifolds without manifold learning: Numerical examples

-Figure~\ref{fig:ex23plot} depicts three graphs showing the distribution of sorted $\log_{10}$(Combined Error) points for various $n,M,\epsilon$.
+Figure~\ref{fig:ex23plot} depicts three percent point plots showing the distribution of sorted $\log_{10}$(Combined Error) points for various $n,M,\epsilon$.
+Each point $(x,y)$ on a curve indicates that $x\%$ of test points were approximated by our method with combined error below $10^{y}$ for the $n$, $M$, and $\epsilon$ associated with the curve.
 In the first graph, we see the distribution of for various choices of $n$.
-As $n$ increases, the overall error decreases.
+As $n$ increases, the overall log error decreases.
 An interesting phenomenon occurring in this figure is with the $n=128$ case where the uniform error is actually higher than the $n=64$ case.
-This is likely due to the fact that overfitting might occur if $n$ gets too large for fixed $M$.
+This is likely due to the fact that overfitting can occur if $n$ gets too large relative to a fixed $M$.
 The second graph illustrates how the approximation improves as $M$ is increased.
-While the decrease in error is not uniform, we do see an overall trend of decreasing error as $M$ increases.
-In the third graph, we see that the approximation improves as the noise decreases.
+As expected, we see log error decay as we include more and more training points.
+In the third graph, we see that the approximation improves up to a limit as the noise decreases.
 There is very little noticeable difference between the noiseless case and any case where SNR$>50$.

+Another question that may arise when utilizing our method on various data is what value of $q$ to use.
+While the theory predicts that $q$ should be associated with the intrinsic dimension of the manifold underlying the data, in practice this can only be estimated and so $q$ should be treated as a hyperparameter.
+In Figure~\ref{fig:ex2q}, we explore how changing $q$ effects the approximation in this example.
+In this case, the intrinsic dimension is $2$, and when $q=2,3$ the approximation does well.
+If $q$ is chosen too high or two low, the approximation yields a greater error.